gregorywyz/CocktailWyz/README.md

 CocktailWyz is a web app built by Greg Wyszynski to project specs from General Assembly as a required deliverable for the Web Development Immersive Course.
 The project showcases skills learned over a few short weeks that started with learning Javascript fundamentals all the way to deploying a live app.

 # Technology
 Built on the Node.js platform using a PostgreSQL database system and deployed on Heroku.
 AJAX was used to perform CRUD actions without the need of refreshing the page.
-RESTful routing and MVC were also encorporated into the project.
+RESTful routing and MVC were also incorporated into the project.
 The Bootstrap css framework was then used for styling.

 Modules used include: Express, EJS, bcrypt, request, lodash, and async.